 The copyright policy can be found on the copyright page inside each book.
 You may also view www.broadstreetpublishing.com/permissions to find out more information about how you can use The Passion Translation for your projects.

 Yet after much prayer, thought, and conversation, we made the decision not to capitalize deity pronouns.
-Because this is such an important issue for some of our readers, below are some of the reasons why we have made this decision:
+Because this is such an important issue for some of our readers, we have listed the reasons why we have made this decision:

-- Original Hebrew, Aramaic, and Greek manuscripts do not do this.
-To capitalize these pronouns is adding something to the original text that does not otherwise exist.
+- Original Hebrew, Aramaic, and Greek manuscripts do not capitalize deity pronouns.
+To capitalize these pronouns would be adding something to the original text that does not otherwise exist.

 - In some cases capitalization of deity pronouns can actually cause a misreading of the text and limit the meaning the Holy Spirit may want to convey to the reader.

 - There is a very difficult consistency challenge when you begin to capitalize these pronouns and other words.
 For example, if you capitalize He, Him, His, My, and Mine, why not capitalize you and who, or other indefinite and relative pronouns, which is not done in other translations.